boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 ### Section 4.2<a name="chapter-42"></a>

-The resulting project in previous section is blown up and heavy relative to initial template.
-Blame for this all incremental changes that we did in this tutorial.
-It has nothing to do with the fact of being HTML-based.
-Let us do another different example.
-We are going to take a code from this [showcase](http://www.htmlwidgets.org/showcase_networkD3.html).
-And do the changes on it.
+The resulting project in the previous section is bloated relative to the initial template.
+This is due to the incremental changes we've made during the tutorial.
+If we start from an empty project, it will be much less bloated.
+Take a code from this [showcase](http://www.htmlwidgets.org/showcase_networkD3.html) and make changes to it.

-The changes for HTML-based visual are highlighted
+The changes for the HTML-based visual are highlighted

 ![Highlighted changes](imgs/CaptureNetworkD3.PNG)

-Just copy it instead of your RHTML template `script.r` and you get this cool visual in your Power BI report !
+Just copy it instead of your RHTML template `script.r` and you get this cool visual in your Power BI report!